Petronėlė Lastienė: Teacher

 In 1923, she moved to Kaunas where she taught at a gymnasium for adults while studying at the Faculty of Humanities of the University of Kaunas.
 At the same time, she operated a small private school for 10–12 children, preparing them for entrance exams into gymnasiums.
 Her private students included future diplomat Stasys Lozoraitis Jr. and archaeologist Rimutė Jablonskytė-Rimantienė.
 From 1929 to 1940, she was an editor of Vadovė journal for girl scout leaders.
-In 1938, she became teacher of history at the Kaunas 5th Gymnasium where she was promoted to headmistress after the Soviet occupation of Lithuania.
+In 1938, she became a teacher of history at Kaunas 5th Gymnasium where she was promoted to headmistress after the Soviet occupation of Lithuania.

 World War II and Gulag prisoner

 Both of her brothers were deported by the Soviets during the June deportation in 1941; both of them died in exile.
 During the Nazi occupation of Lithuania, Lastienė hid several Jews, including her former student Tamara Lazerson, from Nazi persecution.
 Yad Vashem recognized her as one of the Righteous Among the Nations in 2000.
 In summer 1944, she organized a Red Cross committee which operated a soup kitchen in Kaunas.
-Three of her sisters (including her brother-in-law Pranas Čepėnas) retreated to Germany ahead of the advancing Red Army and ended up in United States, Australia, and Canada.
+Three of her sisters (and her brother-in-law Pranas Čepėnas) retreated to Germany ahead of the advancing Red Army and ended up in the United States, Australia, and Canada.

 After the return of the Soviet regime in August 1944, Lastienė briefly taught at the University of Kaunas and organized courses for workers and farmers.
 Together with Tadas Petkevičius and three others, she authored a memorandum addressed to Western powers on the Soviet occupation and worked with Petras Klimas to have it translated to French and smuggled abroad.
-For this, she was arrested in April 1946, convicted of counter-revolutionary activities under Article 58 of the Soviet Penal Code, and sentenced to eight years in Gulag and five years in forced settlements.
+For this, she was arrested in April 1946, convicted of counter-revolutionary activities under Article 58 of the Soviet Penal Code, and sentenced to eight years in the Gulag and five years in forced settlements.
 She was sent to the in the Komi ASSR where she worked as a nurse at the camp's hospital.

 University lecturer

 She returned to Lithuania in 1953, after the death of Joseph Stalin.
 She lived in an apartment with dentist Julija Biliūnienė, widow of writer Jonas Biliūnas.
 As a former political prisoner, she faced difficulties in finding employment, but her former student and then rector of Kaunas Polytechnic Institute Kazimieras Baršauskas managed to get permission from the First Secretary Antanas Sniečkus to employ her as a professor.
 She was prohibited from teaching history and instead taught the Russian language.
-She worked at the institute from autumn 1955 to retirement in 1963.
+She worked at the institute from autumn 1955 until retirement in 1963.
 Lastienė corresponded with her brother-in-law historian Pranas Čepėnas and assisted him in collecting data for the 35-volume Lietuvių enciklopedija published in Boston.
 Vilnius University Library stores a personal collection of her documents (Fond 161).

 Lastienė died on 29 November 1981 and was buried in Liudvinavas cemetery next to her parents.